Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 ###### UPDATES
 . [ ] `install.sh`, `customizer.sh`: Install & Uninstall Customizerself installation #FUNCTION alias Install="sudo apt-get install -y" alias `CUSTOMIZER`= `cd ...?` ...
-- [ ] `customizer.sh`, `common_data.sh`: Move high-level wrappers from `install.sh` for a set of features, such as "minimal", "custom", "git_customization" etc. in this new endpoint associate all the features that are needed such as sudo install Nemo and sudo uninstall nautilus
+- [ ] `customizer.sh`, `common_data.sh`: Move high-level wrappers from `install.sh` for a set of features, such as "minimal", "custom", "git_customization" etc. in this new endpoint associate all the features that are needed such as sudo install
+- [ ]  Nemo and sudo uninstall nautilus   apt install -y nautilus gnome-shell-extension-desktop-icons

 ###### NEW FEATURES
 - [ ] `customizer.sh`: If an argument is provided but not recognized, customizer will try luck by using apt-get to install it --> parametrize the use of package manager